rlc hello world

 let events = poll_user_events()

-# queue a event to be resolved later
+# Queue an event to be processed later

 if event.clicked_some_button: